Britain presses on with AstraZeneca vaccine amid questions over trial data

 In the global race to develop vaccines against COVID-19, AstraZeneca’s candidate is viewed as offering one of the best hopes for many developing countries because of its cheaper price and ability to be transported at normal fridge temperatures.

-Officials in the Philippines said on Friday they would secure 2.6 million shots of the AstraZeneca shot - the country’s first supply deal for a COVID-19 vaccine - and were negotiating a possible purchase of a further 1 million doses.
+Officials in the Philippines said on Friday they would secure 2.6 million AstraZeneca shots - the country’s first supply deal for a COVID-19 vaccine - and were negotiating a possible purchase of a further 1 million doses.

-The announcements came despite some scientists raising doubts about the robustness of results showing the shot was 90% effective in a sub-group of trial participants who, by error initially, received a half dose followed by a full dose.
+The announcements came after some scientists raised doubts about the robustness of results showing the shot was 90% effective in a sub-group of trial participants who, by error initially, received a half dose followed by a full dose.

 AstraZeneca had released trial data on Monday that showed its experimental vaccine prevented on average 70% of COVID-19 cases in late-stage trials in Britain and Brazil.